 In Microsoft Teams admin center go to Teams, Click on Teams policies, then choose Group policy assignment and create your new group policy.

-These Microsoft Teams Governance tips will ensure a great experience for your end-users and ensure effective around Microsoft Teams in your organization.
+These Microsoft Teams governance tips will ensure a great experience for your end-users around Microsoft Teams in your organization.

 Talk to our team and find out how to establish strong governance without killing adoption.